DevCool/C_Projects/psh/Readme.txt

 ==================================
-PSH ( Phil's SHell ) v0.02a
+PSH ( Phil's SHell ) v0.02b
 ==================================
 Okay I finally implemented some stuff in my shell.
 Everything, should work okay on Windows.
-Have not gotten to test on Linux yet.
+Have fully tested on Linux as well.
 ==================================
-Will have to do more to get it working fully.
+Should fully work now without any memory leaks, but it's a beta now.
+More testing needed...
 ==================================